-- i.
-Information regarding the complainant and the undertaking(s) or association of undertakings giving rise to the complaint - 1.
-Give full details or the identity of the legal or natural person submitting the complaint.
-Where the complainant is an undertaking, identify the corporate group to which it belongs and provide a concise overview of the nature d scope of its business activities.
-Provide a contact person (with telephone number, postal and e-mail-address) from which supplementary explanations can be obtained. - 2.
-Identify the undertaking(s) or association of undertakings whose conduct the complaint relater to, including, where applicable, all available information on the corporate group to which the undertaking(s) complained of belong and the nature and scope of the business activities pursued by them.
-Indicate the position of the complainant vis-à-vis the undertaking(s) or association of undertakings complained of (e.g. customer, competitor).
+- I. Information regarding the complainant and the undertaking(s) or association of undertakings giving rise to the complaint - Give Full details on the identity of the legal or natural person submitting the complaint.
+Where the complainant is an undertaking, identify the corporate group to which it belongs and provide a wndse overview of the nature and scope of its business activities.
+Provide a contact person (with telephone numba, postal and e-mail-address) from which supplementary explanations can be obtained. - 2.
+Identify the undertaking(s) or association of undertakings whose conduct the complaint relates to, including, where applicable, all available information on the corporate group to which the undertaking(s) complained of belong and the nature and scope of the business activities punued by them Indicate the position of the complainant vis-à-vis the undertaking(s) or association of undertakings complained of (e.g. customer, competitor).